d12frosted/elpa-mirror/melpa/no-littering-readme.txt

 5. If applicable, the appropriate extension is added to the file name so that files are visited using the appropriate major-modes and also to provide a hint about the kind of data stored in the file.
-   E.g.  if a file contains an S-expression, then the suffix should be `*.el`.
+   E.g.,  if a file contains an S-expression, then the suffix should be `*.el`.

 ;;; B) File location and subdirectories